Guidelines for Reviewers of Rank Promotion Applications

 Definition of Engagement

-The notion of Engagement is adapted from Ernest Boyer’s vision of a campus whose teaching, creative and research activities, and three types of service – to the institution, to the community and to the profession – are connected within and across disciplines and within and across local, regional and professional communities and objectives that are collateral to the UNCSA’s mission.
+The notion of engagement is adapted from Ernest Boyer’s vision of a campus whose teaching, creative and research activities, and three types of service – to the institution, to the community and to the profession – are connected within and across disciplines and within and across local, regional and professional communities and objectives that are collateral to the UNCSA’s mission.

-“Engagement,” for the purpose of rank promotion, means that a Faculty member‘s professional efforts in areas of evaluative criteria are propelled by heightened intent, purpose and focus.
-“Engagement” creates what Boyer calls “a special climate” in which Faculty efforts in all areas of evaluative criteria are committed, vigorous, dynamic, energetic and sustained over time.
+“Engagement,” for the purpose of rank promotion, means that a faculty member's professional efforts in areas of evaluative criteria are propelled by heightened intent, purpose and focus.
+“Engagement” creates what Boyer calls “a special climate” in which faculty efforts in all areas of evaluative criteria are committed, vigorous, dynamic, energetic and sustained over time.

 Definition of Sustained Activity

 Sustained activity is the persistent, consistent, continual or regularly recurring value-driven involvement in focused creative activities, research, service or teaching path objectives.
 Sustained activity may take different forms.
-It is the responsibility of the well-prepared faculty member applying for rank promotion to make her/his "case" by providing strong context and solid documentation for consideration.
+It is the responsibility of the well-prepared faculty member applying for rank promotion to make their "case" by providing strong context and solid documentation for consideration.

-Sustained activity may be publically manifested and subject to peer review or other reflective feedback recognized in the profession, field or domain.
+Sustained activity may be publicly manifested and subject to peer review or other reflective feedback recognized in the profession, field or domain.
 Sustained activity may also be pursued through unpublished – but documented – work, research or project interests that demonstrate the abiding interests, professionally-related values, and/or plan of development of the faculty member.
-In all cases, whether the sustained activities are failed or successful; singular or collaborative; moving toward one conceived goal or multidirectional (e.g., teaching/learning), or if they are reiterations of activity dedicated to ever-refining, strengthening, bolstering or sharpening professional skillsets or path objectives, they must clearly be carried forward over time.
+In all cases, whether the sustained activities are failed or successful; singular or collaborative; moving toward one conceived goal or multidirectional (e.g., teaching/learning), or if they are reiterations of activity dedicated to ever-refining, strengthening, bolstering or sharpening professional skill sets or path objectives, they must clearly be carried forward over time.

 Self-Evaluation for Faculty Rank

 The self-evaluation portion of the rank promotion application is the only opportunity for faculty candidates applying for promotion to voice the specific reasoning that leads them to believe their work is outstanding in one of the three development areas.
-In this document, faculty will demonstrate how the documents and materials they are providing meet the expectations of engaged creative activity/research, engaged teaching, and/or engaged service and that these activities have been sustained and engagedover their time at UNCSA.
+In this document, faculty will demonstrate how the documents and materials they are providing meet the expectations of engaged creative activity/research, engaged teaching, and/or engaged service and that these activities have been sustained and engaged over their time at UNCSA.